What we know about monkeypox as rare virus spreads

-Tropical disease now detected in 23 countries including the UK, US, Canada, Australia, Spain and Portugal
+Tropical disease now detected in 27 countries outside of Africa, according to World Health Organisation

-Monkeypox is spreading across the globe with cases now reported in the US, Canada, Australia, Spain, Portugal, France, Germany, Italy and Sweden.
+Monkeypox is continuing to spread across the globe with cases now reported in the US, Canada, Australia, Mexico, Argentina, Morocco, Spain, Portugal, France, Germany, Italy and Sweden.

-In Britain, the total number of confirmed infections has now reached 179.
+In Britain, the total number of confirmed infections has now risen by 77 to hit 302.

 The UK Health Security Agency (UKHSA) is currently investigating possible connections between the infected British patients and has noted that four diagnosed together on Monday 16 May were all gay or bisexual men, warning that that could indicate the virus is being sexually transmitted among that community.